rug005/StringServer/index.md

 ![Image](TestSum.png)
 The bug in the code was it incrementing i+2 while grabbing [i+1] from the array.
 This was the bug in the code that caused it to not sum the even numbers.
 ---
 **Part 3.** After doing lab 2 and 3 I felt that I was able to learn more about how to start a web server using Github Desktop, and VSCode.
 My understanding of github has also improved.
+Another thing that I got a lot of experience doing during these two labs was to push my code using Github desktop.
+I enjoy knowing that these skills will help me a lot in the future.